FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 2. It lets the browser authenticate the server.
 For instance, when a user accesses https://www.udacity.com/, they can be sure that the response they're seeing is really from Udacity's servers and not from an impostor.

 3. It helps protect the integrity of the data sent over that connection — checking that it has not been (accidentally or deliberately) modified or replaced.

+**Note:** TLS is also very often referred to by the older name SSL (Secure Sockets Layer).
+Technically, SSL is an older version of the encryption protocol.